Quickstart

 Done

-That's it.
-You now have a streaming AI chat backed by any provider.
+You have a streaming AI chat backed by your own Groq account.

 'use client'